 Explaining further about this form of cyber attack, experts from the National Cyber Security Association analyzed that double ransomware is a form of "terrorist" attack on victims.

-Accordingly, the victim's computer systems will first be slowed down when all data will be inaccessible due to encryption.
-The victim is forced to pay a ransom to "return" the data decryption key.
+Accordingly, first the victim's computer systems will be slowed down when all data will be inaccessible due to encryption.
+The victim is forced to pay a ransom to "redeem" the data decryption key.
 Next, the hacker can continue to sell this data on the black market, causing the risk of data leakage.
-The sold data may contain sensitive data, affecting the victim's business and production activities.
+In the sold data, there may be sensitive data, affecting the victim's business and production activities.

 In Vietnam, although there has not been any official record of a similar incident with double ransomware in the past.
-However, system administrators need to be extremely vigilant because the time near Tet and the Lunar New Year holiday is always a favorite time for hackers.
-This is the time when systems will be "off" for a long time, administrators will not be on duty continuously as usual, if attacked, it will be difficult to detect, and the time to handle the incident will also be longer because it is not possible to mobilize forces as quickly as usual.
+However, system administrators need to be extremely vigilant because the time near Tet and the Lunar New Year holiday is always the favorite time of hackers.
+This is the time when systems will be "off" for a long time, administrators will not be on duty continuously as usual, if attacked, it will be difficult to detect, and the time to handle the incident will also be longer because forces cannot be mobilized as quickly as usual.

-According to the NCS report, 2023 also recorded many ransomware data encryption attacks with serious consequences.
+According to the NCS report, in 2023, many ransomware data encryption attacks were also recorded with serious consequences.
 Up to 83,000 computers and servers were recorded to be attacked by data encryption malware, an increase of 8.4% compared to 2022.

 In particular, in the fourth quarter of 2023, the number of data encryption malware attacks increased sharply, exceeding the average of the first three quarters of the year by 23%.
 Some key facilities also recorded data encryption attacks during this time.
 The number of data encryption malware variants appearing in 2023 was 37,500, an increase of 5.7% compared to 2022.